mahmoud/clastic/docs/tutorial-part2.rst

 and middleware usage.

 The example application will be a link shortener.
-There will be an option letting shortened links expire, based on time or on the number of times they have been clicked.
+There will be an option for letting shortened links expire, based on time or on the number of times they have been clicked.
 For the sake of simplicity, we'll use the ``shelve`` module in the Python standard library as our storage backend.